tdhopper/c.tdhopper.com/content/post/how-i-became-a-data-scientist.md

 so I wrote [FAQ](/blog/faq/) post trying to answer some of them.

   1. At the same time, my academic training in operations research failed me, in some aspects, for a successful career in operations research.
-For example, practical math modeling was not sufficiently emphasized and the skills of computer programming and software development were undervalued. [return]
+For example, practical math modeling was not sufficiently emphasized and the skills of computer programming and software development were undervalued.
   2. Of course, I have plenty of data science skills left to learn.
 My knowledge of experimental design is still pretty fuzzy.
 I still struggle with effective mathematical modeling.
 I haven't deployed a large scale machine learning system to production.
 I suck at software logging.
-I have no idea how deep learning works. [return]
+I have no idea how deep learning works.
-  3. I have successfully answered more than one interview question by regurgitating knowledge gleaned from tweets. [return]
+  3. I have successfully answered more than one interview question by regurgitating knowledge gleaned from tweets.
   4. Among other reasons, I didn't really plan to get where I am today.
-I changed majors no fewer than three times in college (physics, CS, and math) and essentially dropped out of two PhD programs! [return]
+I changed majors no fewer than three times in college (physics, CS, and math) and essentially dropped out of two PhD programs!
-  5. For example, install [Anaconda](https://store.continuum.io/cshop/anaconda/) and start playing with some of [these IPython notebooks](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks). [return]
+  5. For example, install [Anaconda](https://store.continuum.io/cshop/anaconda/) and start playing with some of [these IPython notebooks](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks).